cabforum/netsec/docs/NSR.md

 **Security Support System**: The System(s) supporting the security of CA Infrastructure, performing functions such as:

    1. authentication;
-   2. network boundary control;
-   3. audit logging;
+   2. audit logging;
-   4. audit log reduction and analysis;
+   3. audit log reduction and analysis;
-   5. vulnerability scanning;
+   4. vulnerability scanning;
-   6. physical intrusion detection;
+   5. physical intrusion detection;
-   7. host-based intrusion detection; and
+   6. host-based intrusion detection; and
-   8. network-based intrusion detection.
+   7. network-based intrusion detection.

 **System**: One or more pieces of equipment or software that stores, transforms, or communicates data.